 What is a Limit?

-- In the "Forms" area of a report section you will find a list of the forms referenced by our reports.
+In the "Forms" area of a report section you will find a list of the forms referenced by our reports.
 The "Client Profile" is our "root" form, the form from which every other form relates.
-The "Limit Examples" form is a Tier 2 under the "Client Profile".
+The "Program Enrollment" form is a Tier 2 under the "Client Profile."
 Please note that the "root" form can never have a limit placed onto it.

-- Clicking the name of a secondary form in the section, for example "Limits Examples (Always)" will open the Form Properties pop-up box.
+Clicking the name of a secondary form in the section, for example "Program Enrollment (Always)" will open the Form Properties pop-up box.
 This box allows you to place a limit on, or remove a limit from, a form referenced by your report.
-Just as a reminder, the "Always" means, in this example, that every Client Profile must have at least 1 "Limits Examples" record.
+Just as a reminder, the "Always" means, in this example, that every Client Profile must have at least 1 "Program Enrollment" record.
 You'll note a "Limit" area within the properties pop-up with 3 options:

-3. When you choose a limit other than "None", you'll see the name of the form and the type of limit in parentheses within the "Limit Sections" area of the report section
+3. When you choose a limit other than "None", you'll see the name of the form and the type of limit in parentheses within the "Program Enrollment" area of the report section

-4. If we pause, we can see that our client "First Limits" is only present in one row of the report, this represents the "first created" record within their document folder of the "Limits Examples" form
+4. If we pause, we can see that our client "First Limits" is only present in one row of the report, this represents the "first created" record within their document folder of the "Program Enrollment" form

 6. We can see here that the row that is displaying in the report section is the top row in the Limit Section and is not grayed out.
 This section will always group by a Name field from the "root" form and the record id as we see in the "Client Profile" column.
 We can also see that it lists 4 other records that are grayed out.
 Because limits are based off of record creation date/time (which usually corresponds to the Record ID, the highest being the most recent) we can also see that, since we are looking for "First Created", the lowest Record ID (399) is at the top of the results and the other rows aren't displayed in the report section.